Cast shadow is an essential complement to painting light. Let’s see how Dali, a master of cast shadow, does it.

 In this simple line drawing below I outlined a ball and its cast shadow.

-When shadowing in a cast shadow. it’s important to see the middle tones inside of it–those tones get darker as they get closer to the edge.
+When shadowing in a cast shadow. it’s important to see the middle tones inside of it–in general, those tones get darker as they get closer to the edge.

 As you shadow it in, it’s also important to differentiate the front and the back of the cast shadow.
 Here I dimmed the shadow as it moves back in space.